microsoft/lisa/CONTRIBUTING.md

 [pyenv]: https://github.com/pyenv/pyenv
 [Conda]: https://docs.conda.io/en/latest/

-* python: We pinned Python to version 3.8, as we will always use a Poetry provided Python and not depend on a system’s packaged Python version.
-This will avoid many headaches.
+* python: We pinned Python to version 3.8 so everyone uses the same version.

 * psutil: TODO @squirrelsc will document

 * pyyaml: TODO @squirrelsc will document

-* regex: TODO @squirrelsc will document

 * retry: TODO @squirrelsc will document

 * paramiko: TODO @squirrelsc will document

-* singleton-decorator: TODO @squirrelsc will document

 * spurplus: TODO @squirrelsc will document

+* dataclasses-json: TODO @squirrelsc will document (brings in `usjon` which requires `gcc` and `libpython`)

+* portalocker: TODO @squirrelsc will document

+* azure-*: TODO @squirrelsc will document

 ### Developer Dependencies